akc/hops/README.md

 f=1/(1-x);STIRLING(f) => {1,2,5,15,52,203,877,4140,21147}
 ```

-N.B: As in this example, the preferred file extension for GfScript
+N.B: As in this example, the preferred file extension for `gfscript`
 program files is `.gf`.

 ### Tagging sequences